-Interest expense, net, was approximately \$58,000 \$54,000 for the first second quarter of fiscal 2024, as compared to \$70,000 \$81,000 for the same quarter of the prior fiscal year.
-For the first half of fiscal 2024, interest expense was approximately \$111,000, as compared to \$152,000 for the same period of the prior fiscal year.
-The decrease in interest expense is primarily due to a decrease in amortization of loan costs, of approximately \$19,000, as all loan costs have been fully amortized in prior periods.
-Total debt has decreased 38% 35% as of the quarter ended September 30, 2023 December 31, 2023, as compared to the quarter ended September 30, 2022 December 31, 2022, while the interest rate on our largest loan balance has increased from 5% to 8.5% for the same period.
+Interest expense, net, was approximately \$37,000 for the third quarter of fiscal 2024, as compared to \$77,000 for the same quarter of the prior fiscal year.
+For the first nine months of fiscal 2024, interest expense was approximately \$149,000, as compared to \$229,000 for the same period of the prior fiscal year.
+The decrease in interest expense is primarily due to a decrease in amortization of loan costs, as all loan costs have been fully amortized in prior periods.
+In February 2024, our largest loan balance was paid in full using the restricted cash that previously secured the loan.

-Other income, net, was approximately \$5,000 \$200,000 for the first second quarter of fiscal 2023, 2024, as compared to \$27,000 other expense, net, of \$1,000 for the same quarter of the prior fiscal year.
-For the first half of fiscal 2024, other income, net, was \$205,000, as compared to \$26,000 for the same period of the prior fiscal year.
-Other income for the second quarter and first half of fiscal 2024 includes a gain of \$190,000 for the return of funds previously misappropriated by our former Chinese management team, as a result of the ongoing legal proceedings described in Note 14, Contingencies, in the unaudited Condensed Consolidated Financial Statements.
+Other income, net, was approximately \$29,000 for the third quarter of fiscal 2024, as compared to other expense, net of \$61,000 for the same quarter of the prior fiscal year.
+For the first nine months of fiscal 2024, other income, net, was \$234,000, as compared to other expense, net, of \$35,000 for the same period of the prior fiscal year.
+Other income for the first nine months of fiscal 2024 includes a gain of \$190,000 for the return of funds previously misappropriated by our former Chinese management team, as a result of the ongoing legal proceedings described in Note 14, Contingencies, in the unaudited Condensed Consolidated Financial Statements.

-Other income and expenses are primarily comprised of also include net gains and losses on foreign exchange transactions.
+Other income and expenses also include net gains and losses on foreign exchange transactions.
 We execute all foreign sales from our U.S. facilities and inter-company transactions in U.S. dollars, partially mitigating the impact of foreign currency fluctuations.
 Assets and liabilities denominated in non-United States currencies, primarily the Chinese Yuan and Euro, are translated at rates of exchange prevailing on the balance sheet date, and revenues and expenses are translated at average rates of exchange for the year.
-We incurred foreign currency transaction gains of \$25,000 and \$23,000 during the first quarter of fiscal 2024 and 2023, respectively.